 Ohio's unemployment rates drops in March

-COLUMBUS, Ohio (AP) — Ohio's seasonally adjusted unemployment rate fell from February to March.
+COLUMBUS (AP) — Ohio's seasonally adjusted unemployment rate fell from February to March.

 State officials on Friday said the unemployment rate was 4.4 percent in March, compared with 4.6 percent the previous month.
 Ohio's unemployment rate stood at 4.5 percent in March 2018.